Green Hierarchical Vision Transformer for Masked Image Modeling: Experiments

 \textbf{Fine-tuning on the ImageNet-1K dataset.}\quad For fine-tuning, we drop the decoder and directly append a 1,000-way fully-connected layer to the average-pooled output of the encoder as the classifier.
-The models are also optimized by the AdamW optimizer~\cite{kingma2014adam} with 100 training epochs in total, 20 warmup epochs, a base/warmup learning rate of 1.25$\mathrm{e}^{-4}$/2.5$\mathrm{e}^{-7}$, the cosine annealing schedule~\cite{loshchilov2016sgdr}, a weight decay of 0.05, a layerwise learning rate decay~\cite{bao2021beit} of 0.9, and a stochastic depth~\cite{huang2016deep} ratio of 0.1.
+The models are also optimized by the AdamW optimizer~\cite{kingma2014adam} with 100 training epochs in total, 20 warmup epochs, a base/warmup learning rate of 1.25$\mathrm{e}^{-4}$/2.5$\mathrm{e}^{-7}$, the cosine annealing schedule~\cite{loshchilov2016sgdr}, a weight decay of 0.05.
+A layerwise learning rate decay~\cite{bao2021beit} of 0.9/0.8/0.9, and a stochastic depth~\cite{huang2016deep} ratio of 0.2/0.3/0.2 are used for Swin-B/Swin-L/Twins-L respectively.
 The data augmentations are the same as~\cite{bao2021beit,xie2021simmim}.

 \textbf{Fine-tuning on the MS-COCO dataset.}\quad We adopt the Mask R-CNN~\cite{he2017mask} architecture with the FPN~\cite{lin2017feature} as the detector.
 All models are fine-tuned on the MS-COCO~\cite{lin2014microsoft} 2017 $\operatorname{train}$ split ($\sim$118k images) and finally evaluated on the $\operatorname{val}$ split ($\sim$5k images).
 We use a batch size of 16, AdamW optimizer~\cite{kingma2014adam} with a learning rate of 1$\mathrm{e}^{-4}$, a weight decay of 0.05.
 The $1\times$/$3\times$ schedule in the mmdetection~\cite{chen2019mmdetection} is adopted, which uses 12/36 training epochs in total and decays the learning rate at the $\frac{3}{4}$ and $\frac{11}{12}$ of the total epochs by a factor of 10.
 The standard COCO metrics, including AP, AP$_{50}$, and AP$_{75}$ for both object detection and instance segmentation are used for evaluation.